google-cloud-nightscout/google-cloud-nightscout.github.io/docs/Scratch_VM.md

 ---

-After signing into Google Cloud, click on "Console".
+After signing into Google Cloud, click "Console".
 ![](./images/Console.png)

 From the menu, select "Compute Engine > VM instances".
-If you see that you already have a virtual machine and you proceed to create another, it will not be free.
+If you already have a virtual machine and proceed to create another, it will not be free.
-If you consider deleting your existing virtual machine, see [this](./DeleteVM.md).
+If you are considering deleting your existing virtual machine, see [this section](./DeleteVM.md) for guidance.

 Click the Cloud Shell button at the top right corner of the page.
 ![](./images/OpenCloudShell.png)

-Authorize.
+Authorize when prompted.
 The Cloud Shell window will open at the bottom.

-Copy and paste the following highlighted line into the Cloud Shell that you opened, then press **Enter**.
+Copy and paste the following highlighted line into the Cloud Shell you opened, then press **Enter**.

 <input type="text" value="curl https://raw.githubusercontent.com/jamorham/nightscout-vps/vps-2/create_vm.sh | bash" readonly
   id="myInputText1"